 Energy is everything and without it we don’t get much done and we don’t feel like getting much done.
 Energy also supports our system and keeps it healthy.

 I notice that when I am not meditating my energy levels go down and I feel tired.
 When not meditating my stress levels go up and my breathing goes from slow, deep belly breathing to rapid, shallow chest breathing.
-We know that the key to energy is oxygen and when we breath correctly as a result of our meditation practice, we get plenty of oxygen and energy and are no
+We know that the key to energy is oxygen and when we breath correctly as a result of our meditation practice, we get plenty of oxygen and energy and are no longer tired.

 This is another issue that appears when you don’t meditate.
 The reason is related to the same phenomena that brings about boredom and restlessness, an over abundance of adrenaline.
 The adrenaline which results from stress keeps us constantly stimulated and we are unable to turn it off when we want to go to sleep.
 Reducing stress through meditation will reduce adrenaline and make it much easier to sleep.